 |

 American postal addresses used to be the essence of simplicity: street address, city, and state.
 In 1946 numbers were added to the addresses of large cities to designate delivery zones.
 For example, an address might include 'Minneapolis 16, Minnesota'--meaning the mail was going to delivery zone #16 in that city.
 By the early 1960s a more general system was needed.
 On July 1, 1963 non-mandatory five-digit ZIP codes were announced for the whole country.
 ZIP is an acronym for 'Zone Improvement Plan.'
-The numerals in the ZIP codes progressively got larger as the addresses move westward.
+The numerals in the ZIP codes progressively got larger as the addresses moved westward.
 ZIP codes became mandatory for second-class and third-class mail in 1967.
 Robert Moon, an employee of the post office, is considered the father of the ZIP code.
 He submitted his proposal in 1944 while working as a postal inspector.
 In 1983, large delivery centres had an additional four digits preceded by a hyphen added to their ZIP codes.

 Tags: